Blog

 • BMW i Models – BMW’s electric and plug-in hybrid vehicles, both a unique model and as hybrid options (like the 530e plug-in hybrid)

-• Gran Coupe – simply put, a Gran Coupe is a roomier coupe with four doors.
-You can still expect the same model style, but with space for more passengers.
+• Gran Coupe: A roomier coupe with four doors.
+Expect the same model style, but with space for more passengers.

-• Gran Turismo – the Gran Turismo option offers increased trunk space and a higher driving position in the form of a four-door sedan.
+• Gran Turismo: Offers increased trunk space and a higher driving position in the form of a four-door sedan.

-• ALPINA – BMW and ALPINA Automobiles are separate companies, but together offer high-performance options for select BMW models.
-In fact, ALPINA vehicles are produced on BMW factory production lines.
+• ALPINA: BMW and ALPINA Automobiles offer high-performance options for select BMW models.
+ALPINA vehicles are produced on BMW factory production lines.

-At first glance, BMW model names seem like a foreign language.
-But once you learn the patterns, understanding model naming conventions is a piece of cake.
+At first glance, BMW model names may seem like a foreign language, but once you learn the patterns, understanding model naming conventions in 2023 is a piece of cake.

 Still have questions about BMW model names?
 Let us know below.